Introduction

 This page is available to every registered user.
 Consumers, for example, can access to this page to see all the data apps that have been shared with them, execute them at any time, interact with the workflow via a user interface, without the need to build a workflow or even know what happens under the hood.

-To share a deployment with someone follow the instructions in the Manage access to a deployment section.
+To share a data app deployment with someone follow the instructions in the Manage access to a deployment section.

 Known issues and compatibility